Want To Become A Digital Nomad? Do This Now

 And, for many people, it’s not just a dream.
 It’s our reality.
-For me personally, it took months of research and inspiration to believe that it was actually possible for me to become a digital nomad.
+For me personally, it took months of research and inspiration to believe that it was actually possible for me to become part of the digital nomad community.

-The digital nomad lifestyle is challenging, exhilarating, and above all: totally worth it.
+The nomadic lifestyle is challenging, exhilarating, and above all: totally worth it.
 I talk more about the challenges you face when you become a digital nomad in this blog post here: 6 Things No One Tells You About The Digital Nomad Lifestyle.

-No matter what your situation is now, you can do these 4 things right now if you want to become a digital nomad someday.
+No matter what your situation is now, you can do these 4 things right now if you want to be a digital nomad someday.

 4 Things To Do Now If You Want To Become A Digital Nomad

 1. start deflating your lifestyle today (AKA lifestyle deflation)

 Have you heard the term lifestyle inflation?
 It’s where you make more money, and therefore you spend more money.
 Well, the habit of lifestyle deflation will help you deflate your lifestyle.

 It’s not a necessity for everyone.
 Not all digital nomads are broke or are maxing out their travel credit card.
 In fact, when you do finally become a digital nomad, you’ll meet quite a few that are loaded.

 Some people are remote workers or even own their own companies.
-Others are highly-paid consultants.
+Others digital nomads work as highly-paid consultants.
 There’s as much variation as there is in any other demographic.

 They exist, but they’re not the majority.
 Most of us will have to budget to keep traveling.
 There will be days where we can’t do certain excursions or have to say no to a happy hour because it’s not in the budget for the week.